makersacademy/rps-challenge/README.md

 At the time of writing, the randomness of the computer's selection isn't stubbed in the Cucumber tests.
 I hope to fix this shortly.

-You can check out my singleplayer app here: https://rockpaperscissors-tomcoakes.herokuapp.com The multiplayer version is here: https://rockpaperscissors-multiplayer.herokuapp.com
+You can check out my app here: https://rockpaperscissors-tomcoakes.herokuapp.com

 ### Tested with:
 - Cucumber